 What does it mean if the espresso puck is watery?

-A watery puck of coffee grounds after pulling a shot of Espresso may or may not be an indication of uneven extraction of coffee grounds.
+A watery puck of coffee grounds after pulling a shot of Espresso can or can not be an indication of uneven extraction of coffee grounds.

 If you want to get rid of the watery puck, you must be very careful about these two things.